 If you were to ask Dr. Chad Rechcygl, growing up in Pewaukee Lake was life in a veritable paradise.
 In the summers, he’d spend days on the water, racing sailboats competitively, swimming and wakeboarding.
 In the winter, it was hockey, iceboating and snowboarding.
 His childhood taught him how to work hard, play hard and be happy.
 Now, he’s based in Delafield with his wife and children, thrilled to be lending his healing services to the Waukesha community as a chiropractor at Chiro One of Waukesha.

-After earning his undergraduate degree from Marquette University in physiological science, Dr. Chad went on to pursue his doctorate of chiropractic at Palmer College of Chiropractic where he was a part of the Maximized Living Club as Vice President, the CLEAR Institute Scoliosis Club and the Motion Palpation Club.
+After earning his undergraduate degree from Marquette University in physiological science, Dr. Chad went on to pursue his doctorate of chiropractic at Palmer College of Chiropractic where he was a part of the CLEAR Institute Scoliosis Club and the Motion Palpation Club.

 Dr. Chad is certified in nutrition and he specializes in the areas of prenatal care, pediatric chiropractic, scoliosis, detoxification, mindset training, nutrition, exercise, cancer and the male/female endocrine systems.
 He is a part of the Chiropractic Society of Wisconsin and has won numerous awards, including Maximized Living’s Patients on Purpose Award and Clinical Excellence Award.

 Growing up, Dr. Chad saw family members, friends and acquaintances struggling with disease and dysfunction.
 “The common conversation was that they were unlucky, and that it was their genetics and there was nothing that could have been done,” he says.
 When his own pediatrician predicted Dr. Derek to have an increased risk of cancer, he began observing different lifestyles between people.
 And although he followed the recommendations of many medical providers, he was diagnosed with pre-cancerous cells soon after.